rzcastilho/do_it/README.md

 **_Do It_** have two main components:

   * `DoIt.Command` - represents a single command.
-  * `DoIt.MainCommand` - find all defined commands in project and generate all functions to match all commands in a single module, must be used as `main_module` in `escript` definition.
+  * `DoIt.MainCommand` - the entrypoint of the application where you declare all the commands, must be used as `main_module` in `escript` definition.

 The commands `version` and `help` are automatic generated for the client.